LeonieWhitehead/bootcamp-week-1/README.md

 # Acceptance Criteria

-Your website must meet accessibility standards.
-You can achieve this completing the following:
+Website meets accessibility standards
+WHEN I view the source code
+THEN adjust HTML elements to make them Semantic
-Semantic HTML elements can be found throughout the source code HTML elements follow a logical structure independent of styling and positioning Image and icon elements contain accessible alt attributes Heading attributes fall in sequential order
+WHEN viewing HTML elements ensure they follow a logical structure independent of styling and positioning WHEN I view image and icon elements
+THEN I add ALT attributes to all images and icons
+WHEN I view heading attributes
+THEN ensure they fall in sequential order
+WHEN reviewing title elements
-Title elements contain a concise, descriptive title
+THEN ensure they contain a concise, descriptive title